 The Dalton Gang is now considered one of the last of the notable frontier outlaw gangs that stalked the lawless American West.
-Over 100 years later, the revolver found itself up for auction at Rock Island Auction Company where it sold for $345,000 during the September 2020 Premier Firearms Auction.
+Over 100 years later, this rare Colt revolver found itself up for auction at Rock Island Auction Company where it sold for $345,000 during the September 2020 Premier Firearms Auction.

-It is not every day that we auction a gun that was hidden for decades behind books in a historic home, but this revolver was one of those rare finds.
+It is not every day that we auction a gun that was hidden for decades behind books in a historic home, but this sixgun is one of the rarest Colt revolvers around.
 Being one of only two Buntline 16-inch barrel revolvers that were set aside for Colt employees makes this gun exceptionally special.
 The other Colt SAA revolver of this kind is on display in the Colt Museum.

 Snatching the number 4 spot on our list is a Colt SAA accompanied by a Letter of Authentication from Colt Single Action Army expert John A. Kopec that heaps praise upon the revolver that can summarized with the following:

 The overall finish of this revolver remains today in "as new" condition...
 This revolver remains today in un-fired condition.
 The factory applied blued finish remains within the bore and cylinder chambers.